 The technological leaps forward represented by Starlink sound fantastically impressive… propulsion landings… the krypton ion-thrusters and control momentum gyroscopes… attitudinal positioning systems and autonomous debris avoidance… silicon carbide lasers… light-pulse data transmission… I can’t pretend to understand much of it on a technical level.
 In any case I’m more interested in the impacts — technological, societal, environmental, even philosophical — which will without question be profound.

 And the motivations.
-With investment in the billions of dollars and this extraordinary level of problem-solving ingenuity being applied, the objectives of the Starlink project must indeed be far-reaching.
+With investment in the billions of dollars and the extraordinary levels of problem-solving ingenuity being applied, the objectives of the Starlink project must indeed be far-reaching.

 Billions of dollars of investment.
 The unprecedented scale of the project.
-42,000 satellites in constellation.
-Three orbital shells.
+42,000 satellites, in three orbital shells.
 And all to bring internet to deprived rural populations?
 It seems a very modest aim for such a spectacular project.
 Where’s the pay-off?